North Main Athletic Complex Stadium

-Ting Stadium is a multi-purpose stadium in Holly Springs, North Carolina.
+North Main Athletic Complex Stadium (formerly Ting Stadium) is a multi-purpose stadium in Holly Springs, North Carolina.
 It is home to the Holly Springs Salamanders, a collegiate summer baseball team in the Coastal Plain League, and to Wake FC, a collegiate summer soccer team in USL League Two.
 It is also used for recreational football, baseball, and soccer programs; and for rentals, concerts, festivals and other events.
 The stadium hosted the Coastal Plain League's 19th Annual All-Star Game in 2017.

-Ting Stadium is located in Ting Park, a city athletic complex.
-Naming rights to the former North Main Athletic Complex were sold in 2017 to Ting Internet.
+The stadium is located in the North Main Athletic Complex, Holly Spring's city athletic complex.
+Naming rights to the North Main Athletic Complex were sold in 2017 to Ting Internet but their sponsorship expired in December 2025.

-Beginning in 2019, Wake FC began playing semi-professional games for both their men's USL League Two and Women's Premier Soccer League team at Ting Stadium.
+Beginning in 2019, Wake FC began playing semi-professional games for both their men's USL League Two and Women's Premier Soccer League team at North Main Athletic Complex Stadium.